 Because conventional stereotaxy relies on pre-operative images, and not intra-procedural images, errors in the alignment of the pre-operative images with the patient's brain anatomy can, and often do, occur as a consequence of brain shift, variation in patient hydration, registration errors or misalignment of the frame.
 As a result, the physician often must undertake additional steps to further refine the process of locating the patient's neurosurgical target.
 These steps may include physiological "mapping" of the brain and require an additional procedural step called microelectrode recording, which is a tedious and time-consuming process during which small probes containing microelectrodes are inserted into the deep brain structures, usually multiple times.
 As these microelectrode recording probes are passed through brain tissue, they pick up electrical activity.
 The microelectrode recording system then converts the electrical activity into audible tones.
 In hearing these various audible tones, a trained neurologist or neurophysiologist can distinguish different regions of the brain.
 Based on these tones, locations are mapped against the pre-operative images and used to refine and adjust the neurosurgical target as depicted on those pre-operative images.
-New coordinates are then calculated and a new trajectory is planned.
+New coordinates are then calculated, and a new trajectory is planned.
 To further confirm locations in the brain, various physiologic responses are induced or monitored with the microelectrodes.
 These physiological mapping steps require the patient to be awake during the surgery and off medications.
-Given the procedure's complexity, it is not uncommon for the procedure to last six or more hours.
+Given the procedure's complexity, it is not uncommon for the procedure to last six hours or more.

-Our ClearPoint System Solution
+Our ClearPoint Solutions

 We believe the design of our ClearPoint system can significantly simplify how stereotactic neurosurgical interventions are performed.
-Instead of relying on the indirect guidance of pre-operative imaging, our ClearPoint system is based on a direct approach, during which a physician is guided by real-time, high resolution MRI.
-The procedure is designed to be performed in a standard hospital-based MRI scanner or intra-operative MRI, instead of a traditional operating room.
+Instead of relying on the indirect guidance of pre-operative imaging, our ClearPoint system is based on a direct approach, during which a physician is guided by real-time, high-resolution MRI.
+The procedure performed with our SmartFrame XG and software version 2.0 is designed to take place in a standard hospital-based MRI scanner or intra-operative MRI.
+In addition, we believe that the introduction of our Smart Frame Array device will allow the physician to perform the procedure in the operating room as well, thus providing the physician and hospital flexibility.